 History – a running stream of events related to this request.

 Viewing Part Requests

 At any time, a user can view the part requests that they were responsible for initiating (Requestor), or are responsible for working on (Librarian).
-This can be performed from the Legacy Part Requests page of the server's browser interface.
+This can be performed from the Part Requests page of the Workspace's browser interface.

 Each part request at this summary level is listed in terms of the following supplied information:

 Date – the date the request was created.